 Yes.
-We will provide a discounted membership offer to athletes who wish to continue training with Empire Tri Club.
+We will provide athletes with a special membership offer if you wish to continue training with Empire Tri Club.
 Each year 60-80% of the athletes in our program continue training with Empire for the remainder of the season!

 Do you offer make up sessions for missed classes?

 No. We understand that everyone leads busy lives, and hope you can make it to as many sessions as possible!
 We do our best to keep workouts on rain or shine, but may need to cancel select sessions due to inclimate weather or unforeseen circumstances.
 On those days, we will do our best to provide athletes with an alternative workout.
-In the event that our pool or open water swim sessions gets cancelled, we will reschedule those classes.
+In the event that an open water swim session gets cancelled, we will do our best to reschedule those events.

 Can you recommend a pool?